-The Board (or appointed committee of the Board) may, in its sole discretion, determine: (i) the time during which Options will vest; and (ii) the method of vesting.
+The Board (or appointed committee of the Board) may, in its sole discretion, before and/or after the date of grant of an Option determine: (i) the time during which Options will vest; and (ii) the method of vesting.
 The exercise price of Options shall be determined by the Board, provided however that the exercise price of Options shall not be less than the price permitted by any stock exchange on which the Common Shares are then listed.
 The period during which an Option is exercisable shall be such period, not in excess of five (5) years, as may be determined by the Board at the time of grant (the "Option Period").
 Options will not be assignable or transferable by the optionee either in whole or in part.